 A completed “Quy paper” must be covered with this mixture thrice and dried.
-Melted gold and silver is casted into thin sheets and then put between “Quy paper” and laminated into thinner sheets.
+Melted gold and silver is cast into thin sheets and then put between “Quy paper” and laminated into thinner sheets.

 The final products: Each “quy” consists of 400-500 sheets of gold.

-The trickiest part, according to a craftman, is making thin sheets.
+The trickiest part, according to a craftsman, is making thin sheets.
 The more accurate the width and length of the sheets are, the more beautiful the gold leaf covered products will be.

 Nearly 50 families in Kieu Ky produce “Quy paper”.
 Some families hire more than 20 workers

-However, the role of a dexterious artisan in making strikes should not be overlooked.
+However, the role of a dexterous artisan in making strikes should not be overlooked.
 The pressure put on the leaves must be equal so that the moulds will not be out of shape.

 The last stage of the work is to take the gold sheets out of the “moulds”, but this is by no means a simple task, as only a gentle breath would be enough to blow them away.